Discover interesting facts about our garlic chomping neighbours in this definitive guide to The French!

 And their funny sticks of bread,

-And their pain au chocolate does not,
+And their pain au chocolat does not,

 Fill my heart with dread.